cs50spring2021/nuggets-info/README.md

 Recall the lecture unit about Design; it has a section about [Implementation specs](https://www.cs.dartmouth.edu/~cs50/Lectures/units/design.html#implementation-spec).
 Of those details, your implementation spec should describe all of your implementation's units (other than those we provide), provide pseudo code for each unit's functions (including prototypes and their parameters), and describe every major data structure.
+When describing data structures, we recommend pasting in a C-language `struct` declaration, with comments describing each member.
 As examples, see the implementation specs provided as part of the TSE.

 **How to submit:**